g4klx/MMDVM-Multi/README.md

 ...etc
 ```

-MMDVMHost
+MMDVM-Host
 ----

-Configure modem serial port in MMDVMHost.ini to use the UDP protocol:
+Configure modem serial port in MMDVM-Host.ini to use the UDP protocol:

 ```
 [Modem]